Most technology companies don't have a sales problem.

 This isn't just a revenue problem.

-It's a valuation problem.
+It's a scale problem.

 A sales motion that lives inside one or two key people is not an asset.
 It is a liability.
 And a team that doesn't trust its leadership will never perform beyond what's being inspected.